Mobius1/MiniBar/README.md

 Horizontal scrolling with mousewheel and textarea support are experimental and may not work in certain browsers.

 MiniBar utilizes the [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) API to automatically detect changes in content so the dimensions can be updated.

-If your browser doesn't support the API, MiniBar will not use it and therefore you must call the `update()` method when adding / removing / updating the containers content.
+It will only use the API if your browser supports it.
+If it doesn't then you must call the `update()` method when adding / removing / updating the containers content otherwise the scroll bar position and size will be incorrect.

 ---